thibautvas/dotfiles/README.md

 # dotfiles

+Notes:
-Note: as of March 2025 I am starting to transfer most of this configuration to [nix-config](https://github.com/thibautvas/nix-config).
+  - As of March 2025 I am starting to transfer most of this configuration to [nix-config](https://github.com/thibautvas/nix-config).
+  - I still use the [minimal](https://github.com/thibautvas/dotfiles/tree/minimal) version of these dotfiles on virtual machines that do not have nix.

 Hi!
 I use this configuration on my local machine (macOS), as well as on remote machines (linux).